-- 2.23 If a firm is no longer an accredited legal services firm: - a it must still respond to enquiries (made in writing or by visiting a firm's office or offices) from ICAEW in connection with any circumstance that relates to these regulations during the time that the firm was accredited and must co-operate with the work of the Legal Ombudsman, including the provision of papers and the payment of any remedies ordered; - b disciplinary action (including a regulatory penalty) may still be taken for: - i any failure to comply with these regulations during the time it was accredited; - ii any failure to comply with any regulation continuing to have effect notwithstanding that accreditation has ceased; - iii any failure to keep confidential any information received in the course of authorised legal services work and/or authorised probate work. - 2.24 ICAEW's right to recover any amounts due from a firm under these regulations does not end when a firm is no longer accredited.
+- 2.23 If a firm is no longer an accredited probate firm: - a it must still respond to enquiries (made in writing or by visiting a firm's office or offices) from ICAEW in connection with any circumstance that relates to these regulations during the time that the firm was accredited and must co-operate with the work of the Legal Ombudsman, including the provision of papers and the payment of any remedies ordered: - b disciplinary action (including a regulatory penalty) may still be taken for: - i. any failure to comply with these regulations during the time it was accredited: - ii. any failure to comply with any regulation continuing to have effect notwithstanding that accreditation has ceased; - iii. any failure to keep confidential any information received in the course of authorised work. - 2.24 ICAEW's right to recover any amounts due from a firm under these regulations does not end when a firm is no longer accredited.

-The effect of regulation 2.23 is that a firm cannot escape disciplinary action by applying to have its accreditation withdrawn.
+The effect of Regulation 2.23 is that a firm cannot escape disciplinary action by applying to have its accreditation withdrawn.
 If, in the process of withdrawing accreditation, ICAEW places a condition on a firm and that condition is broken then disciplinary action can be taken.
-There is a continuing obligation to deal with ICAEW's enquiries and requests for information under regulation 2.23.
-Finally, under regulation 2.24, applying to have accreditation withdrawn does not remove the firm's obligation to pay outstanding fees.
+There is a continuing obligation to deal with ICAEW's enquiries and requests for information under Regulation 2.23.
+Finally, under Regulation 2.24, applying to have accreditation withdrawn does not remove the firm's obligation to pay outstanding fees.